Monterey Branch Line

 Phased Implementation

 In advance of securing funding for the light rail project, TAMC is coordinating with Monterey-Salinas Transit (MST) to explore using the corridor for rapid bus service to build ridership and provide an alternative to Highway 1.
 MST adopted the final environmental review of the proposed busway in June 2021.
-Go to the MST SURF!
+See sidebar or go to the MST SURF!
 Project website to learn more.

 Christina Watson is the Transportation Agency for Monterey County’s rail program planner.
 If you have any questions, you can reach her at (831) 775-4406, or via email at: christina (at) tamcmonterey.org.